Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Methods

+We emphasize that the Hall mobility extracted using Eq.~(\ref{eq:mu}) represents an effective Hall mobility, evaluated under the standard assumption that current flows uniformly across the full geometric thickness $t$.
+In the presence of electrostatic surface depletion, the electrically active conducting thickness can be smaller than $t$, while the intrinsic bulk mobility within the neutral region remains unchanged.
+Consequently, any observed thickness-dependent effective Hall mobility reflects a geometric and electrostatic reduction of the conducting cross-section rather than a modification of microscopic carrier scattering mechanisms.

-The overall uncertainty in the extracted transport parameters is within $\pm 1\%$, and it is dominated by geometric variations in contact placement and instrument precision.
-Each mobility value represents the average of at least three independent measurement runs at both magnetic-field polarities to ensure reproducibility.
+The overall uncertainty in the extracted transport parameters is within $\pm 1 \%$, dominated by geometric variations in contact placement and instrument precision.
+Each reported mobility value represents the average of at least three independent measurement runs performed at both magnetic-field polarities to ensure reproducibility.